NCGRP/vb/README.txt

 2) A query sequence in fasta format
 3) A set of correspondence files generated using hapx

-Usage: ./vb.sh -hca -b blastdb -q queryseq -c corresp where, blastdb = path to blast db for the fragmented reference genome queryseq = path to fasta formatted query sequence corresp = path to directory containing hapx correspondence files
+Usage: ./vb.sh -hca -b blastdb -q queryseq -c corresp [-o outfol] where, blastdb = path to blast db for the fragmented reference genome queryseq = path to fasta formatted query sequence corresp = path to directory containing hapx correspondence files outfol = path to output folder

 Notes: